kwiatks/climate-change-setup-oxford/README.md

 ## Where the IBM team will be

 We will be in the Large Meeting Room (LMR) upstairs in the Foundry.
 Please come along to it to ask any questions you may have.
-We will also be going round to each team if you have made a specifc request.
+We will also be going round to each team if you have made a specifc request via the Mentor request booking system.

 ## Important : must do by 8:40pm on Friday 7th Feb

 For people who wish to use the PAIRS GUI or PAIRS APIs we need you to have carried out steps 1 to 3 by **8:40pm on Fri 7th Feb 2020** so that we are able to add you to a special access group that has been arranged for this event.
 This cannot be carried out on Saturday or Sunday.

 ## 1. MUST DO : Get an IBM ID